Hello,

 this RFC was actually very far from the main intention behind it (and

-it silently accepted passing ini options tosession_start()
+it silently accepted passing ini options tosession_start()with no

 explicit voting for that - just saying, otherwise I like that